elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Configuration for harbor and cert-manager has been changed and requires running init and apply again.
 - Configuration for velero has been changed and requires running init again.
+- Helm has been upgraded to v3.4.1.
+Please upgrade the local binary.

 ### Added